Avery Maloto reached out to Rabin Bhattarai requesting an update for the "Fly Ash Phosphorous Filtration" project in the iCAP portal.

 You are here

-Fly Ash Phosphorous Filtration (In Progress)
+Fly Ash Phosphorous Filtration (Completed)

 Subsurface (tile) drainage has helped to sustain the productivity of our farm lands by draining excess water from the field.
 Excess nutrient losses from our tile-drained agricultural fields have contributed to several water quality issues in the region including the formation of hypoxic zone in the Gulf of Mexico.
 It has been well-documented that tile drainage is responsible for highly soluble nitrate loss but recent studies have demonstrated that it also contributes to dissolved phosphorus loss from the agricultural fields.